Skip to main content

 #

 Yes.
 Many devices have a built-in screen for sending and receiving messages.
 However, the phone app provides a much better user experience and is recommended for most users.
+If you would like to use a standalone device, we recommend the LilyGo T-Deck, ensure you get the 915mhz option.

 How can I help expand the network?